spacebase/spacebasenz/web/modules/custom/toggle_editable_fields/README.md

 ## About Toggle Editable Fields

+SpaceBase's version is a fork: using this module but with very heavy changes.
+There may be some pieces that can be contributed back; but our use case varies quite a bit.

 It provides a toggle formatter to edit fields in it view representation for Boolean field type.